Where to meet: wine tasting stands

 -

-The stand usually only sells pretzels, but you can bring your own picnic or order a pizza (opens in a new tab) in town.
+The stand usually only sells pretzels, but you can bring your own picnic or order a pizza in town

 -